Oxandrolone: Medical uses

 As of 2019, oxandrolone was prescribed off-label for the development of girls with Turner syndrome, and counteract wasting of diverse origin.

 As of 2012, oxandrolone was used in the treatment of idiopathic short stature, anemia, hereditary angioedema, hypogonadism and alcoholic hepatitis.

 Medical research established the effectiveness of oxandrolone in aiding the development of girls with Turner syndrome.
 Although oxandrolone had long been used to accelerate growth in children with idiopathic short stature, it is unlikely to increase adult height, and in some cases may even decrease it; as such, as of 2015, oxandrolone has largely been replaced by growth hormone for this use.
 However, a 2019 Cochrane review comparing effects of adding oxandrolone to growth hormone treatment to growth hormone alone found moderate-quality evidence that the addition of oxandrolone led to an increase in final adult height of girls with Turner syndrome, and low-quality evidence showed no increase in adverse effects.
 When the same review assessed the effects of adding oxandrolone to growth hormone treatment on speech, cognition and psychological status, the results were inconclusive due to very-low quality evidence.
-Children with idiopathic short stature or Turner syndrome were given doses of oxandrolone far smaller than those given to people with burns to minimize the likelihood of virilization and premature maturation.
+Children with idiopathic short stature or Turner syndrome were given doses of oxandrolone far smaller than those given to people with burns.

 Oxandrolone shows positive effects on cardiometabolic health and visual, motor, and psychosocial functions in adolescent males with preserved testosterone production, such as those with Klinefelter syndrome.